Faizan-Aziz/Social-Media-Content-Scheduler/README.md

 Authorization: Bearer <jwt-token>

 Authentication
-- Register a new user
+- Register a new user and login dont need the auth
-  - Endpoint: POST /api/auth/register
+  - Endpoint: POST /api/register
   - Body:
     ```json
     {